Rangpur Riders: Debut season/Season Two

-Season Two
+Season Three

 Riders of Hope got its hope for this season when they purchase Shakib Al Hasan as their Icon player for this season in the newly introduced Player Draft policy instead of Bidding like previous 2 seasons.

 This season Rangpur Riders hired Shane Jurgensen as their head coach to make a tough team as per their promise in the Player Draft.
 This season they did pick some well known local players, like- Shakib Al Hasan, Arafat Sunny, Soumya Sarkar, Al-Amin, Saqlain Sajib and few more, along with some classy international T20 specialist Lendl Simmons, Darren Sammy, Sachithra Senanayake, Mohammad Nabi with some experienced face, like Misbah-ul-Haq.

 This well balanced team ended the season by capturing 3rd position in the League but could not qualify for the final thanks to loss against Barisal Bulls in the 2nd qualifier after a win against Dhaka Dynamites in the eliminator.

-Season Three
+Season Four

 Prior to the fourth season, the ownership of the Riders were transferred to Sohana Sports.
 The team rearranged its playing squad, with Shahid Afridi, Soumya Sarkar, Mohammad Shehzad and many other acclaimed cricketers.
 Shakib Al Hasan, the icon player from the previous edition was transferred to Dhaka Dynamites.
 The club also included rising star Babar Azam, hard-hitting all-rounder Dasun Shanaka in their squad and signing Sohag Gazi and Rubel Hossain proved beneficial for the bowling attack.
 Having Ziaur Rahman in the playing eleven who was also picked in the draft seemed useful as he provided some big hits when batting.
 Retaining Mohammad Mithun was a good call as he was the second highest run scorer for the team that season and Arafat Sunny took magical figures of 3/0 against Khulna Titans which proves he was also worth retaining.

 The Riders started the season strong with a dominating victory against Chittagong Vikings, winning the match by 9 wickets with Mohammad Shahzad scoring 80 runs.
 The team continued its domination during its second game, getting Khulna Titans all out for 44, the lowest ever total in Bangladesh Premier League.
 They lost their way later on and finished fifth in the team rankings, thus, not qualifying for the playoffs.